jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **Protagonists**: People who invent, spread, and use new technology and new tools for the greater good.
 Usually close to the problems on the frontline, they individually struggle, but their continued self-sacrifice slowly and collectively improves life on Earth.
 I call them this world’s Jedi knights.
 We call their leaders trailblazers who often skirt the rules; Galileo, Nikola Tesla, Jay Last, Michael S. Hart, Bill Gates, Steve Jobs, Linus Torvalds, and Elon Musk are among their number.

-**Antagonists**: People who selfishly resist new tools to defend their wealth, power, and prestige atop a hierarchy.
-Antagonists usually manage companies or institutions based on dated technologies and think that working on the frontline is beneath them.
-They work to control the rulebook so they can hide behind it.
+**Antagonists**: People who selfishly defend their wealth, power, and prestige atop a hierarchy.
+Antagonists manage companies or institutions based on dated technologies and think that working on the frontline is beneath them.
+They work to control the rulebook so they use it, to keep new tools from the hands of Main Street.
 We don’t often individually identify them.
 I coined the term "Darth Blockbuster" so we can.

 **Extras**: Everybody in the middle of a battle between antagonists and protagonists.
 Because they have no direct loyalty to either side, extras can pick winners and losers.
 Usually, extras are in the middle class, not so poor as to be desperate, but not so powerful that they want to keep the world the same.
 Sadly, extras don’t realize their power.
 When they do, they become player gods.
 If they don't, they stay extras, and the game of civilization turns into a story they merely watch.
 Extras blame phantom ideologies for their real-life problems.